goetas/twital/doc/tags/attr-append.rst

     </div>

-When not needed you can omit he condition instruction.
+When not needed, you can omit the condition instruction.

 .. code-block:: xml+jinja